An introduction to sinus headaches

 Treating the sinus headache effectively comes down to treating the sinusitis at the root.
 Treatments will vary depending on the cause of the sinusitis.
 For example, home and herbal remedies may be effective in the treatment of a cold or flu infection, while antibiotics may be needed for a more serious bacterial infection.
 In some cases, surgery may be needed to correct the anatomy of the sinuses or nasal passages.

 If you suffer from any form of unexplained headache, you should seek help from your doctor.
 The diagnosis of sinusitis should be made by your doctor.
-He will also be able to determine if you are experiencing sinus headaches or a different type of headache.
+They will also be able to determine if you are experiencing sinus headaches or a different type of headache.

 You should also visit the doctor if you experience a worsening of symptoms, or if symptoms do not ease within ten days, if you experience double vision or loss of muscle strength or sensation.
 Recurring symptoms of sinusitis should also be checked, as should symptoms accompanied by a fever.